 Anthurium crystallinum Plant Size

 The Anthurium crystallinum grows to about 30-60″ tall as a houseplant and about 15-20″ in width.
 This beautiful perennial epiphyte grows at a moderate rate and normally flourishes when placed in high-humidity locations with several hours of bright indirect light.
+It is also known to grown in nature on the sides of rocks and hills, meaning that it also grow terrestrially.

 It grows faster as a young plant and may need more frequent repottings.
 For mature plants, the growth rate slows down a bit and it will need fewer repottings.